 Although pMDIs are the most common type of modern day inhaler, they are not the oldest.
 This honour goes to nebulizers, which have been around in one form or another for more than a century.
 Nebulizers produce a mist of drug-containing water droplets for inhalation.
 They are usually classified into two types: electronic nebulizers and jet nebulizers.
 Jet nebulizers are more common due to their lower cost, and use a source of pressurized air to blast a stream of air through a drug-containing water reservoir, producing droplets in a complex process involving a viscosity-induced surface instability that leads to nonlinear phenomena in which surface tension and droplet breakup on baffles play a role.
 In contrast, electronic nebulizers produce droplets by mechanical vibration of a plate or mesh.
 In either type of nebulizer, the drug is usually contained in solution in the water in the nebulizer and so the droplets being produced contain drug in solution.
 However, for some formulations (notably Pulmicort) the drug is contained in small particles suspended in the water, which are then contained as particles suspended inside the droplets being produced.
 A schematic of a typical nebulizer is shown in Figure 2.

 The third major type of inhaler is the dry powder inhaler, abbreviated as DPI.
 In DPIs the aerosol is a powder, contained within the device until it is inhaled.
 The therapeutic drug is manufactured in powder form as small powder particles (usually a few millionths of a meter, or micrometers, in diameter).
-In many DPIs the drug is mixed with much larger sugar particles (usually lactose monohydrate), that are typically 50-100 micrometers in diameter.
+In some DPIs the drug is mixed with much larger sugar particles (usually lactose monohydrate), that are typically 50-100 micrometers in diameter.
 The much smaller drug particles attach to these excipient particles.
 The increased aerodynamic forces on the lactose/drug agglomerates improve entrainment of the small drug particles upon inhalation, in addition to allowing easier filling of small individual powder doses.
 Upon inhalation, the powder is broken up into its constituent particles with the aid of turbulence and/or mechanical devices such as screens or spinning surfaces on which particle agglomerates impact, releasing the small, individual drug powder particles into the air to be inhaled into the lung.
 The sugar particles are intended to be left behind in the device and in the mouth-throat.

 The Importance of Particle Size